 In the north of Kefalonia is the quaint village of Fiskardo.
-Once a sleepy fishing village, Fiskardo is one of the more high end boutique style towns in Kefalonia.
-The village has a charming harbour where you can yacht watch from waterfront restaurants, boutiques and expanses of beach on either side.
+Once a sleepy fishing village, Fiskardo is one of Kefalonia’s more high-end boutique-style towns.
+The village has a charming harbor where you can yacht watch from waterfront restaurants, boutiques, and expanses of beach on either side.

-Fiskardo is the perfect village to enjoy a coffee and watch the world go by, enjoying the relaxed atmosphere of the harbour.
+Fiskardo is the perfect village to enjoy a coffee and watch the world go by, enjoying the relaxed atmosphere of the harbor.